nabto/nabto-heat-control-template/README.md

 # "-ObjC" to "-force_load $(BUILT_PRODUCTS_DIR)/libCordova.a -lstdc++".
 # Optionally raise deployment target to 8.0 or above.

+# Set your nabto device id in 'www/js/app.js'

 # Build the project for ios or android
 ionic build ios